How to Write a Statement of Purpose in 2026

 How long should a Statement of Purpose be?

-Follow the program’s stated limit.
-If no limit is given, aim for 800–1,000 words for a master’s and 1,000–1,500 for a PhD.
-MBA programs commonly ask for 500–800 words.
-Shorter is always better than longer — if you can make your point in 700 words, do not pad it to 1,000.
-Admissions committees appreciate concision.
+Follow the program's stated limit.
+If no limit is given: aim for 800–1,000 words for a master's, 1,000–1,500 for a PhD, and 500–800 for an MBA.
+Shorter is better than longer if you've made your point.
+A 700-word SOP that's fully argued beats a 1,200-word one with padding.
+Admissions committees appreciate people who respect their time.

 Should I mention my GPA or test scores in the SOP?

-Only if they are strong or if you need to explain a weakness.
+Only if they're strong or if you need to briefly explain a weakness.
 Committees already see your transcript.
-There is no benefit to repeating a strong GPA.
-If your scores are weak, a brief factual explanation (not an excuse) can help — but only if you follow it immediately with evidence of your capability.
+There's no upside to restating a strong GPA.
+If your scores are weak, one or two factual sentences of context (not excuse) can help — but only immediately followed by evidence of your capability in that area.

 Is the Statement of Purpose the same as a Personal Statement?

 Not exactly.
-A Personal Statement is used more often in UK applications (especially undergraduate UCAS applications) and tends to focus more on personal motivations and character.
-A Statement of Purpose is more common for US graduate programs and focuses on academic and professional trajectory.
-Some programs use the terms interchangeably — read the prompt carefully to understand what is being asked.
+A Personal Statement (common in UK undergraduate applications through UCAS) focuses more on personal motivation and character.
+A Statement of Purpose focuses on academic and professional trajectory.
+Some programs use the terms interchangeably — always read the specific prompt carefully.
+What they're asking for is in the question, not just the label.

 Can I use AI tools to write my SOP?

 AI tools can help you organize ideas, check grammar, or rephrase awkward sentences.
-They cannot replace your specific experiences, your reasoning, or your authentic voice.
-Programs increasingly use AI detection tools — and more importantly, a generic AI-polished SOP reads flat.
-Use AI as a spell-checker and sounding board, not as the writer.
+They can't replace your specific experiences, your reasoning, or your authentic voice.
+Programs increasingly use AI detection — and more importantly, a generic AI-polished SOP reads flat to experienced admissions readers.
+Use AI as a proofreader and sounding board, not as the writer.
 The experiences and motivations must be entirely your own.

 How do I write an SOP for a field change?

-A field change SOP needs an extra element: the bridge paragraph.
+A field-change SOP needs an extra element: a bridge paragraph.
 Explain specifically what in your background transfers to the new field, and why the gap exists.
-If you studied biology and are applying for a public health program, show the thread — perhaps a thesis on infectious disease epidemiology, or a year working at a clinic.
-Do not apologize for the change; frame it as a deliberate evolution.
-Committees respect planned pivots when they are well-reasoned.
+If you studied biology and are applying for a public health program, show the thread — perhaps a thesis on infectious disease epidemiology or a year at a clinic.
+Don't apologize for the change.
+Frame it as a deliberate evolution.
+Committees respect planned pivots when the logic holds.

 When should I start writing my SOP?